MyPassion.ai

 • 4 priority types (x-axis): Income-Focused, Lifestyle Seeker, Stability First, Experimenter

 What the quiz measures.
-Four layers: the situational struggle (from Q1), the flow markers (from Q5 and Q6 asking what activities energize you), the values (Q17 on core values), and the priority type (from Q20 on what matters most in the next role).
-Those four layers feed a consistency-bonus calculation that adjusts your fit score based on answer pattern coherence.
-Creator-Builder answers lift your score.
-Contradictory answers lower it.
+Four layers: the situational struggle (from Q1), flow markers (from the questions about which activities energise you), values (the core-values question), and priority type (from the question on what matters most in the next role).
+Those layers feed a consistency-bonus calculation that adjusts your fit score based on answer-pattern coherence.
+Coherent answers lift the score.
+Contradictory ones lower it.
 This is a simple model, not a validated psychometric, but it is more than a lookup table.

-The architecture difference with Sokanu is not cosmetic.
-It is the whole design decision.
+The design difference with Sokanu is not cosmetic.
+It is the whole product decision.

 Quiz structure, side by side